-Our laboratory serves as a ‘Stem Cell Engineering’ core facility to the institute and beyond.
+Our laboratory has served as a ‘Stem Cell Engineering’ core facility to the institute and beyond.
 We have trained multiple students and postdoctoral fellows on mouse and human iPS cell generation and cultivation.
-We are developing and evaluating different approaches to reprogram somatic cells to pluripotency or multipotency.
-Retroviral and lentiviral vectors are the most effective and efficient way to transfer and express reprogramming factors when generating iPS cells.
-The usage of episomal expression vectors and RNA transfer for cellular reprogramming as well as genome editing and genetic lineage selection strategies are the foundation to model diseases in vitro using patient-specific induced pluripotent stem cells.
+We have evaluated different approaches to reprogram somatic cells to pluripotency or multipotency (e.g. retro/lentiviral vectors, episomal plasmids, RNA transfer).

 Dorn, I., Klich, K., Arauzo-Bravo, M.J., Radstaak, M., Santourlidis, S., Ghanjati, F., Radke, T., Psathaki, O.E., Hargus, G., Kramer, J., Einhaus, M., Kim, J.B., Kögler, G., Wernet, P., Schöler, H.R., Schlenke, P., Zaehres, H. (2015) Erythroid differentiation of human induced pluripotent stem cells is independent of donor cell type of origin.
 Haematologica 100, 32-41